PARIS 2 DAY ITINERARY – FREE THINGS TO DO

 You can understand why people fall in love with Paris.
-Cobblestoned streets, exquisitely styled buildings, a romantic history, picturesque tree-lined boulevards and chic coffee shops all accentuated by the evocative Seine River.
+Cobblestoned streets, exquisitely styled buildings, a romantic history, picturesque tree-lined boulevards and chic coffee shops, all accentuated by the evocative Seine River.

-We purchased a 48-hour Paris Travel Pass for use on all the public transport networks (metro, tramway, bus, RER and SNCF) as we were staying in the outskirts of Paris.
+We purchased a 48-hour Paris Travel Pass for use on all the public transport networks (metro, tramway, bus, RER and SNCF) because we were staying on the outskirts of Paris.

-Paris is well served with an excellent public transport network so it’s definitely worth considering especially if you’re on a budget like us.
+Paris is well served with an excellent public transport network so it’s definitely worth considering, especially if you’re on a budget like us.
 It was great as it saved us the hassle of purchasing new tickets each time we needed to go from A to B via C and D.

-All the other sights we cover were free — unless you decide to go inside and explore, for example the Eiffel Tower.
+All the other sights we cover here were free — unless you decide to go inside and explore, for example, the Eiffel Tower.

-- Louvre Palace
+- The Louvre

 - Tuileries Gardens